tonymm81/table_project/README.md

 ver102
 added the slider where user can choose what is table distance from floor. limits are now working but i have to plan out how to control motor based on measurement. perhaps i build up totally different motorcontrol function.
-This how we can do lesslines
+This how we can do less lines of code.

+ver 103:
+deleted motor_up and motor_down function. also changed going up and going down functions. testing and figureout the bugs.